 - mental confusion

-These may be signs of another, more serious medical condition.
+These may be symptoms of another, more serious medical condition.

-In most cases, your doctor will perform a lumbar puncture or spinal tap.
-A spinal tap, which extracts cerebrospinal fluid from your spine, is the only definitive way to diagnosis meningitis.
+In most cases, your doctor will perform a spinal tap.
+During a spinal tap your doctor will extract cerebrospinal fluid from your spine.
+This is the only definitive way to diagnosis meningitis.
 Spinal fluid is made by the brain and surrounds the brain and spinal cord to protect it.
 Your spinal fluid will have high protein levels and an increased white blood cell count if you have meningitis.
 This fluid can also help your doctor determine whether bacteria, viruses, or other infectious agents are causing the meningitis.

-Your doctor may also order additional tests to determine the specific virus that caused the aseptic meningitis.
-These tests can include blood tests or imaging tests, such as X-rays and CT scans.
+Your doctor may also order other tests to determine the virus that caused the aseptic meningitis.
+The tests can include blood tests or imaging tests, such as X-rays and CT scans.

 Treatment options may vary depending on the specific cause of the meningitis.
-Most people with aseptic meningitis completely recover without specific medical treatment within one to two weeks.
+Most people with aseptic meningitis recover in one to two weeks without medical treatment.